Louis XVIII: Early years

-When the Count of Provence arrived in the Low Countries, he proclaimed himself de facto regent of France.
+When the Count of Provence arrived in the Low Countries, he proclaimed himself regent of France.
 He exploited a document that he and Louis XVI had written before the latter's failed escape to Varennes-en-Argonne.
 The document gave him the regency in the event of his brother's death or inability to perform his role as king.
 He would join the other princes-in-exile at Coblenz soon after his escape.
 It was there that he, the Count of Artois, and the Condé princes proclaimed that their objective was to invade France.
 Louis XVI was greatly annoyed by his brothers' behaviour.
 Provence sent emissaries to various European courts asking for financial aid, soldiers, and munition.
 Artois secured a castle for the court in exile in the Electorate of Trier (or "Treves"), where their maternal uncle, Clemens Wenceslaus of Saxony, was the Archbishop-Elector.
 The activities of the émigrés bore fruit when the rulers of Prussia and the Holy Roman Empire gathered at Dresden.
 They released the Declaration of Pillnitz in August 1791, which urged Europe to intervene in France if Louis XVI or his family were threatened.
 Provence's endorsement of the declaration was not well received in France, either by the ordinary citizens or by Louis XVI himself.